 May shares one more important point about document version control: “Having only one document in circulation is critical.”
 Some organisations use a table of amendments that stays with the document and communicates its history; however, this is inefficient.
 May recommends using document version control software instead.
 “Such solutions make it easier to retain a single document, helping you avoid duplicating documents or working on the wrong document.”

 Step up your document version control with Glasscubes, a collaboration solution that goes beyond file storage and sharing.
-Start your free trial today.
+Request a guided demo of Glasscubes today.

 What To Look For In Document Management Version Control Software